lymslive/xyjson/README-en.md

 [![C++](https://img.shields.io/badge/C%2B%2B-17-blue.svg)](https://en.cppreference.com/w/cpp/17)
 [English Version](README-en.md) | [中文文档](README.md)

-C++ wrapper library for JSON operations, based on high-performance [yyjson](https://github.com/ibireme/yyjson), providing intuitive JSON processing experience through operator overloading.
+xyjson is a header-only C++ wrapper library built on the high-performance [yyjson](https://github.com/ibireme/yyjson).
+It provides an intuitive JSON handling experience via operator overloading.

-## Project Name Meaning
+Meaning of the project name:

-- Based on the yyjson library, the wrapped C++ classes act as proxies for the corresponding yyjson structures, and the namespace also continues to use `yyjson::`
+- The library is based on yyjson.
+The wrapped C++ classes act as proxies for the corresponding yyjson structures (hence the proxy/"xy" implication), and the namespace continues to use `yyjson::`.
-- **x y** are commonly used as mathematical symbols, and the xyjson library aims to operate JSON data like mathematical variable symbols.
+- The symbols **x** and **y** are commonly used in mathematics; xyjson aims to let you operate on JSON data as conveniently as you would with mathematical variables.

 ## Features

-- 🚀 **High Performance** - Built on yyjson with zero-copy design
+- 🚀 **High performance** — built on yyjson with a zero-copy design
-- ✨ **Intuitive Syntax** - Rich operator overloading, similar to native C++
+- ✨ **Intuitive syntax** — rich operator overloads, similar to native C++
-- 🔒 **Type Safety** - Compile-time type checking, runtime-safe value extraction
+- 🔒 **Type safe** — compile-time checks and safe runtime extraction
-- 📚 **Complete Functionality** - Supports read/write, iteration, file operations, etc.
+- 📚 **Full functionality** — supports read/write, iteration, file operations, etc.
-- 🛠️ **Easy Integration** - **Header-only library**, CMake build support, `find_package` integration
+- 🛠️ **Easy to integrate** — header-only, with CMake support and `find_package` integration

 ## Dependencies

-- **[yyjson](https://github.com/ibireme/yyjson)** - Core dependency, high-performance JSON parsing library
+- **[yyjson](https://github.com/ibireme/yyjson)** — core dependency, high-performance JSON parser
-- **[couttast](https://github.com/lymslive/couttast)** - Optional dependency, only for testing and development
+- **[couttast](https://github.com/lymslive/couttast)** — optional, used for testing and development only
-- **C++ Standard**: C++17 or higher
+- **C++ standard**: C++17 or newer
-- **Platform**: Linux, macOS, Windows (MinGW)
+- **Platforms**: Linux, macOS, Windows (MinGW)

-## Quick Start
+## Quick start

-### Direct Usage Without Installation
+### Use without installation

-After installing the underlying yyjson library, simply copy the single header file `include/xyjson.h` to an appropriate location in your project and use it out of the box.
+If you have the underlying yyjson library available, simply copy the single header file `include/xyjson.h` into your project and use it directly.

-**Code Example:**
+**Code example:**
 <!-- example:readme_quick_start -->
 ```cpp
 #include "xyjson.h"